Library Policies

 How do we choose Materials?

-The Camden Public Library is committed to serving the informational, educational and recreational needs of its community.
-The Materials Selection Policy outlines the basic criteria for selection and retention of materials and electronic resources in the library collection.
-Materials that are selected for the library shall be based on the library’s mission statement as follows:
+The Camden Public Library is committed to serving the informational, educational, cultural, and recreational needs of its community.
+Materials that are selected for the collection will be based on the Library’s mission statement as follows:

 The Camden Public Library is an anchor for the community.